Segal's axioms and bootstrap for Liouville Theory: Amplitudes of building blocks

 where

 From Lemma \ref{constanteSET} we have $\lim_{\epsilon\to 0}a_{\hat\C,\hat g,\epsilon}=0$ and

 since $a_{\D,g}(u)=0$.
-The equality \eqref{gglluu}. holds provided that the integrand in the RHS is integrable but this is again a consequence of the Seiberg bound and the bound for the $\psi(\mc{P})$-amplitude in Proposition \ref{anala} (recall that the limit \eqref{limphieps} holds in $ e^{-\beta c_- }L^2(\R\times \Omega_\T)$, for $\beta>(Q-\alpha)$).
+The equality \eqref{gglluu} holds provided that the integrand in the RHS is integrable but this is again a consequence of the Seiberg bound and the bound for the $\psi(\mc{P})$-amplitude in Proposition \ref{anala} (recall that the limit \eqref{limphieps} holds in $ e^{-\beta c_- }L^2(\R\times \Omega_\T)$, for $\beta>(Q-\alpha)$).
 Also, these estimates ensure that we can pass to the limit as $\epsilon\to 0$ in the RHS to obtain the LHS of our claim.
-Using \eqref{apu} and \eqref{apu1} we then conclude that LHS converges to the RHS of the claim. \end{proof}
+Using \eqref{apu} and \eqref{apu1} we then conclude that the LHS converges to the RHS of the claim. \end{proof}

 For later technical reasons we will need to work with another metric than $\hat g$: recall that this metric depends implicitly on the arbitrary but fixed points $z_1,z_2,z_3$ and we want to remove this dependence.
-For this it will be convenient to consider any metric Euclidean in the unit disk: we choose the DOZZ metric $g_{\rm dozz}=|z|_+^{-4} |dz|^2$.
+For this we could choose any metric that is Euclidean in the unit disk and our choice will be the DOZZ metric $g_{\rm dozz}=|z|_+^{-4} |dz|^2$, especially because it will be easier later to connect with the DOZZ formula.
 Proposition \ref{WeylSET} gives

 with

 where we wrote $\hat g =e^{ \hat\omega} g_{\rm dozz}$ for some function $ \hat\omega\in H^1(\hat\C)$.
 We then have our final result about gluing (recall the definition of $a$ in Proposition \ref{eigenana}):